monacca1/nuggit/README.md

 Several installation options are documented below for convenience.

 Minimum requirements for Nuggit are:
 - Command-line Git tools, version 2.13.2 or later.
-For best results,
 - Perl version 5.10 or later

-### Automated (not yet available)
-TODO: A Makefile.PL will be added in the future to enable standard Perl installation.
+### Makefile.PL

+- perl Makefile.PL
+- make
+- make test     # Optional
+- make install

+### CPAN (from Tar file)

+This package has not yet been submitted to CPAN.

+A CPAN-compatible distribution can be generated with "perl Makefile.PL && make && make test && make manifest && make dist"

+To use CPAN to install a module and it's dependencies from a packaged .tar.gz:

+- tar -xvf Git-Nuggit-0.xx.tar.gz
+- cd Git-Nuggit-0.xx
+- cpan .

 ### Manual via CPAN
 Install Perl module dependencies using CPAN, or CPANM.
 CPANM can be installed and run without root